 Apparently, street art includes a variety of mediums, not just graffiti and murals.
 The more you know!

-- The tour starts in the Old Town (Ciutat Vella), but mostly takes place in the eclectic / hipster El Carmen neighborhood and ends at the Central Market.
+- The tour takes place in the eclectic / hipster El Carmen neighborhood and ends at the Central Market.

 - The final stop is at a local Valencian brewery for all the beer lovers out there.
 Or in my case – a refreshing Fanta ;).

 Tell me: Did you know about street art in Valencia?
 Do you ever search for local art while traveling?
 Which city do you admire the most for its art?
 Share in the comments below!